Ficool

 They did not stay dead.

 The chunks of flesh twitched.
 Tendons wriggled.
-Blood clung to them instead of spreading, thick and sticky.
-Each piece began to swell and twist, turning into new, smaller lumps with teeth and claws.
+Blood clung to them instead of spreading.
+The thick and steamy piece began to swell and twist, turning into new, smaller lumps with teeth and claws.

 Three fist-sized monsters crawled up from the floor, half bone, half blood.